bane-labs/docs/bridge/general/bridging-transparency-and-verifiable-relaying.md

 ## Verifying Authenticity Across Chains

-This desing makes the entire bridging process transparent and independently verifiable.
+This design makes the entire bridging process transparent and independently verifiable.
 Because each token direction and message direction maintains its own strictly ordered hash chain, an external observer only needs two pieces of information to validate the full bridging history:

 * the **top nonce** for that bridge direction, and
 * the **top root** stored on each chain.

 For any bridge identity (token A deposits, token B withdrawals, message N3 → Neo X, etc.), the source-chain contract emits and stores the definitive (nonce, root) after every operation.
-The destination-chain bridge contract will only update itw own (nonce, root) to match this value if:
+The destination-chain bridge contract will only update its own (nonce, root) to match this value if:

 * all intermediate payloads were provided,
 * nonces progressed strictly one-by-one,